ammdias/finctrl/MANUAL.md

 [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 The keyword must be followed by the file name (same rules apply as to the [open] command).
-CSV files are very portable and supported by several applications and programming languages, if you desire to treat the exported data.
+CSV files are very portable and supported by several applications and programming languages, if you desire to process the exported data.
 The command below will export a list of the parcels with tag `food` to the file `food.csv` in the current directory: